CircleCI Server v2.18 What's New

 ||Tracks latency over the system grpc system calls|

 - You can now provide individual AMIs for both Remote Docker and machine executor jobs.
 Previously we provided the option for a single custom AMI to be used across both, but with v2.18, this expanded customization gives you greater control over versioning and dependencies to meet your individual CICD needs.
-See our VM Service guide for more information.
+See the VM Service guide for more information.

 Fixed in Release 2.18